Pose (Rihanna song)

-"Pose" is a song recorded by Barbadian singer Rihanna for her eighth studio album, Anti (2016); it is one of three bonus tracks included on the deluxe edition.
+"Pose" is a song recorded by the Barbadian singer Rihanna for her eighth album, Anti (2016); it is one of three bonus tracks included on the deluxe edition.
 She wrote the song in collaboration with Bibi Bourelly, Hit-Boy and Travis Scott, and it was produced by the latter two.
 Kuk Harrell was also enlisted as Rihanna's vocal producer.
 On April 14, 2017, Rihanna released a four-track EP which included remixes of "Pose" by the Far East Movement, Salva, Deadly Zoo and Eva Shaw.

 "Pose" is a grime song with "Trap&B" influences and a "grungy" and "garbling" production.
 The song features bragging lyrics in which the singer confronts her critics.

 Critical response to "Pose" was positive; a number of critics praised its composition and drew comparisons between the song and her 2015 single "Bitch Better Have My Money".
 Following the release of Anti, the song made an appearance on French charts.
 Shortly after the release of the Pose (Dance Remixes) EP, the song debuted at number 45 on the US Dance Club Songs chart, before peaking at number one.
 In doing so it became Rihanna's thirtieth number one on the chart and her sixth from Anti.
 "Pose" was featured on the set list of Rihanna's 2016 Anti World Tour.

 Background and release

 Far East Movement was one of four artists to remix the song.

-Songwriter Bibi Bourelly had been working with producer, Paperboy Fabe, who arranged a session with Kanye West.
+Songwriter Bibi Bourelly had been working with producer Paperboy Fabe, who arranged a session with Kanye West.
 The sessions resulted in three songs – "Yeah, I Said It", "Higher" and "Pose".
 On December 27, 2015, songwriter, Glass John, took to Twitter to express his dissatisfaction about the delay of "Kiss It Better" release and its parent album, which he blamed on rapper Travis Scott, this led the media to believe that Scott would be either featured or working on Anti.

 "Pose" was written by Hit-Boy, Bibi Bourelly, Travis Scott and Rihanna.
 It was produced by Hit-Boy and Travis Scott, with vocal production being carried out by Kuk Harrell respectively.
 The song was recorded at Westlake Recording Studios in Los Angeles and Twin Studios in Paris.
 The vocal recording was done by producer Kuk Harrell and Marcos Tovar, while Thomas Warren served as a recording assistant.
-"Sex with Me" was mixed by Manny Marroquin at Larrabee Studios in Universal City, California and was assisted by Chris Galland and Ike Schultz.
+"Pose" was mixed by Manny Marroquin at Larrabee Studios in Universal City, California and was assisted by Chris Galland and Ike Schultz.
 The song was mastered by Chris Gehringer at the Sterling Sound Studios in New York City.

 On April 12, 2017, American hip hop group Far East Movement posted an image of Rihanna on their official Twitter account with the caption "...soon", leading the media to believe to that group and Rihanna would be working together on new music.